openzipkin/zipkin/zipkin-collector/activemq/README.md

 ## Local testing

-The following assumes you are running an instance of RabbitMQ locally on the default port (61616).
+The following assumes you are running an instance of ActiveMQ locally on the default port (61616).
 You can download and install ActiveMQ following [instructions available here](http://activemq.apache.org/download.html).
 With the [ActiveMQ Management Admin](http://localhost:8161/admin/) you can easily publish one-off spans to ActiveMQ to be collected by this collector.